Alexs-robotics/HexaCoreIO/README.md

 # Updates
 - 1/19/2025 <b/>
 <a/> Support for SDMMC2 is discontinued <b/>
-Replaced 2 Power pins for a barrel connector (Inside rod vcc, outside gnd) <b/>
+and eplaced 2 Power pins (5vcc and gnd) for a barrel connector <b/>

 # License